Fulani extremism in Nigeria: Land Use Act of 1978

 In 1978, the government implemented the Land Use Act.
 This piece of legislation empowered the federal government to allocate land to different groups.
 Additionally, indigenous groups were granted the right to claim ownership of ancestral territories.
 The passage of the Land Use Act exacerbated the Fulani-farmer conflict, as the nomadic Fulani were largely excluded from the right to claim ownership of ancestral land.

 Nigerian Agricultural Policy of 1988

 In an attempt to resolve the issues presented by the Land Use Act, the government has demarcated specific grazing reserves with the Nigerian Agricultural Policy.
 This law set aside a minimum 10% of the total territory of the country to be reserved for grazing.
 To date, this mandate has not been enforced to its fullest capacity.

 Effects of conflict

 Reduced crop yield

-The constant conflict between the pastoralists and the farmers has had a negative effect on farmer output.
-Fulani extremists indiscriminately destroy crops, negatively affecting agricultural production.
+The constant conflict between the pastoralists and the farmers has had a negative effect on both the herder and the farmer output.
+Both indiscriminately destroy the crops and the cattle negatively affecting agricultural production.

 Displacement of farmers

-Farmers are displaced by this conflict, exacerbating poverty and disorder in the agricultural regions.
+Both the Farmers and the Herders are displaced by this conflict, exacerbating poverty and disorder in the agricultural regions.